Claudmj/Microarray-analysis-with-Bayesian-networks/README.md

 ## Preprocessing
-The preprocessing scripts are named 'processing_datasetname'.
+The preprocessing scripts are named 'preprocessing_datasetname'.
 The correct dataset should be used with the matching processing script.
 Once the data has been preprocessed we can perform feature selection.
 (The leukemia dataset 'leukemia_big.csv' has already been preprocessed).

 ## Feature selection
 PCC feature selection can be performed using the scripts labelled 'PCC_feature_selection_datasetname'.
 The dataset created by the preprocessing script should be used for the feature selection.
 The correct dataset ('processed_datasetname') should be used with the matching feature selection script.
 AMB feature selection was done in Bayesialab software.